Johnnnnnnnnnnnnnnnnnnnnnn/Module-3-Challange-JS-Password-Generator/README.md

 4. if they wanted to include numeric characters or not.
 5. if they wanted to include special characters or not.

-Note: This project we're made together during the bootcamp class with the guide from Tom.
+Note: This project we're made together with everyone during the bootcamp class with the guide from Instructor Tom.